-The Salt Spring Island Amateur Radio Club is an active group of ham radio operators on Salt Spring Island, the largest of the Southern Gulf Islands.
-As well as the social aspect, the club helps maintain the readiness of amateur radio operators to help out with emergencies.
-The weekly Emergency Communications Net is on Tuesdays at 7 pm.
-There is an informal get-together every day at 8 am.
+The Salt Spring Amateur Radio Society is an active group of ham radio operators on Salt Spring Island, the largest of the Southern Gulf Islands.
+As well as the social aspect, the SSARS helps maintain the readiness of amateur radio operators to help out with emergencies.
+The weekly SSARS net is held on Wednesdays at 7 pm.
+There is an informal get-together every day at 8 am, usually on 146.595 MHz simplex.
 There are training exercises and several fox hunts each year all help maintain that readiness.
 There is usually a barbecue each summer and a Christmas luncheon.
-We maintain two voice repeaters and three packet nodes for the use of all.
-Both repeaters have been replaced by dual-mode repeaters that handle both traditional FM and digital C4FM.
+We maintain three voice repeaters and three packet nodes for the use of all.
+All are dual-mode repeaters that handle both traditional FM and digital C4FM.
 VE7RSI was the first C4FM repeater in the area, changing over in April of 2014.
 VE7RGP was upgraded in October of 2015.
+VE7EMG was activated in October of 2017.
 While VE7RSI was the first C4FM repeater anyhere around here, there are now dozens of of them all around us.

 This is a quote most often heard in the aftermath of a massive disaster.
 After the dust settles, patterns emerge that point to the fragility of the every day infrastructure we all take for granted.
 Localized damage is normally repaired with minor delays and little inconvenience, but when widespread incidents occur, the system may trigger a cascading failure.